 Basically a chain block works by attaching a load, and subsequently pulling down on one of thechains, the chain runs over a gear to raise the load, this increases the mechanical work being carried out by the gear ratio inside the devices housing.

-Chain blocks have a brake system to allow the load to be held in a raised position, most also have an overload prevention system for extra safety sometimes this may be an optional extra; other extras available are chain buckets, which keep the excess chain tidy and out of the way.
+Chain blocks have a brake system to allow the load to be held in a raised position.
+Most also have an overload prevention system for extra safety sometimes this may be an optional extra; other extras available are chain buckets, which keep the excess chain tidy and out of the way.

 Chain blocks are compact and therefore relatively portable and offer a great lifting solution for buildings with limited headroom and come in a diverse range with various load capabilities.
-We sell arrange of chain blocks as well as other types of lifting gear from leading manufacturers such as Gunnebo, Hacketts, Yale and more.

 THE SAFE USE OF MANUAL CHAIN HOISTS, CHAIN BLOCKS